 AUGUSTA, Maine — The Maine Department of Transportation released a three-year road and bridge funding plan on Tuesday that will use more money to fund fewer projects, a symptom of rising construction costs and chronic underfunding of the state system.

-Transportation Commissioner Bruce Van Note struck a dour tone upon the plan’s release, writing in an introduction that it “largely consists of spreading what used to be two years of capital projects over three years” and saying his department is “competently managing a slow decline of our transportation system until bipartisan funding solutions materialize.”
+Transportation Commissioner Bruce Van Note struck a dour tone upon the plan’s release, writing in an introduction it “largely consists of spreading what used to be two years of capital projects over three years” and saying his department is “competently managing a slow decline of our transportation system until bipartisan funding solutions materialize.”

 The plan for the 2020, 2021 and 2022 calendar years is funded to the tune of nearly $2.6 billion.
 That’s $150 million more than the last three years because of an influx of one-time federal grants, though 142 fewer projects are expected to be funded amid rising costs.